-A relatively simple theoretical argument potentially explains the linear response of investment in ribosomes with increasing growth rate (Foundations 9.1).
-Assuming that all but a small fixed fraction of ribosomes is actively engaged in translation and that active ribosomes are generally saturated with mRNAs, the overall growth rate can only be enhanced by increasing the translation rate per ribosome and/or the number of ribosomes.
-For species with available data, translation rates per ribosome generally change by no more than a factor of two over a scale in which the cell growth rate varies much more (Figure 9.1c).
-Thus, elevated investment in ribosomes appears to be the dominant factor.
+A relatively simple theoretical argument potentially explains the linear relationship between investment in ribosomes and growth rate (Foundations 9.1).
+Assuming that all but a small fixed fraction of ribosomes is actively engaged in translation and that active ribosomes are generally saturated with mRNAs, the overall growth rate can only be enhanced by increasing the translation rate per ribosome and/or the number of ribosomes per cell.
+For species with available data, translation rates per ribosome generally change by no more than a factor of two over a scale in which the cell growth rate varies by up to two orders of magnitude (Figure 9.1C).
+Thus, elevated investment in ribosomes appears to be the dominant mechanism by which cells increase protein production.

 Under this view, a plot of the mass ratio of ribosomal protein to total protein against the cell growth rate (Equation 9.1.3) has a specific biological meaning - the y intercept is a measure of the investment in inactive ribosomes relative to the total pool of proteins, and the inverse of the slope is a measure of the rate of protein mass produced per mass of ribosomal protein.
-Figure 9.1a provides such a plot for $E.\ coli$, except that the y-axis values need to be multiplied by 0.53 to convert to the ribosomal protein ratio for this species (Scott et al. 2010).
-Although $E.\ coli$ will be used as an exemplar in the following analyses, this species has a distinctly lower intercept and slope for the response plot than in other species, meaning that $E.\ coli$ achieves a maximum growth rate with a relatively low investment in RNA (and presumably ribosomes).
+Figure 9.1A provides such a plot for E. coli, except that the y-axis values need to be multiplied by 0.53 to convert to the ribosomal protein ratio for this species117.
+Although E. coli will be used as an exemplar in the following analyses, this species has a distinctly lower intercept and slope for the response plot than in other species, meaning that E. coli achieves a maximum growth rate with a relatively low investment in RNA (and presumably ribosomes).

-The total investment in ribosomal proteins in $E.\ coli$ can be obtained by multiplying the total RNA/total protein mass ratio by the average rRNA/total RNA ratio of 0.62 from Dennis and Bremer (1974), and then by the ratio of ribosomal protein to rRNA mass of 0.53.
-From Figure 9.1a, this leads to the conclusion that $\sim 3\%$ of the protein in a nongrowing $E.\ coli$ cell is associated with ribosomes.
-This is in reasonable agreement with a more direct estimate of $\sim 8\%$ associated with nontranslating ribosomes in budding yeast, regardless of the growth rate (Metzl-Raz et al. 2017).
-Although little work has been done on the matter, in $E.\ coli$ and likely other bacteria, ribosomes dimerize and become translationally quiescent under nutritionally starved states (Vila-Sanjurjo 2008; Yoshida and Wada 2014).
-Ribosomes are expensive to produce, but a non-zero reserve at near-zero growth rate is not too surprising, as complete ribosome loss is a death sentence as it eliminates the possibility of responding to improved nutrient conditions (Mori et al. 2017).
+The total investment in ribosomal proteins in E. coli can be obtained by multiplying the total RNA/total protein mass ratio by the average rRNA/total RNA ratio of 0.62 (Ref.
+33), and then by the ratio of ribosomal protein to rRNA mass of 0.53.
+From Figure 9.1A, this leads to the conclusion that ~ 3% of the protein in a nongrowing E. coli cell is associated with ribosomes.
+This is in reasonable agreement with a more direct estimate of ~ 8% associated with nontranslating ribosomes in budding yeast85.
+Although little work has been done on the matter, in E. coli, and likely other bacteria, ribosomes dimerize and become translationally quiescent under nutritionally starved states^{141,152}.
+A non-zero reserve at near-zero growth rate is not too surprising, as complete ribosome loss sentences a cell to death by eliminating any possibility of responding to improved nutrient conditions90.

-The fractional investment in ribosomal proteins increases to 28% for cells growing at maximum rate, and Scott et al. (2010) estimate that when the total amount of accessory proteins associated with translation is added in, these numbers need to be multiplied by ~ 1.7 to determine the total investment in translation.
+The fractional investment in ribosomal proteins increases to 28% for cells growing at maximum rate, and when the total amount of accessory proteins associated with translation is added in, this number needs to be multiplied by ~ 1.7 to determine the total investment in the process of translation117.
 Thus, a rapidly growing E. coli cell devotes nearly 50% of its protein to translation.
-Although the data are less extensive, eukaryotes have both higher total RNA/total protein and rRNA/total RNA mass ratios than bacteria (Figure 9.1a,b), as well as higher numbers of ribosomal proteins per ribosome (Chapter 6).
+Although the data are less extensive, eukaryotes have higher total RNA/total protein and rRNA/total RNA mass ratios than bacteria (Figure 9.1A,B), as well as higher numbers of ribosomal proteins per ribosome (Chapter 6).
 This means that to achieve equivalent growth rates eukaryotic cells must make an even larger fractional investment in ribosome production than prokaryotes.